fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 image manifests, and image artifacts from registry.
 It does so in following manner:

 1) `HEAD <repository>/manifests/<tag-or-digest>` (to see if the manifests exists)
-   a) If 401 status code is provided, and auth challenge is presented, `fossa-cli` will make request to token provider with mentioned scope and service (if username and password were provided for registry, HTTP auth will be used) to retrieve token.
+   1) If 401 status code is provided, and auth challenge is presented, `fossa-cli` will make request to token provider with mentioned scope and service (if username and password were provided for registry, HTTP auth will be used) to retrieve token.
 2) Use token from step (1) to make `GET /v2/<repository>/manifests/<tag-or-digest>` to retrieve manifest
-   a) If multi-platform image is detected (content-type indicating manifest index, or manifest list), manifest for current runtime's digest will be identified
+   1) If multi-platform image is detected (content-type indicating manifest index, or manifest list), manifest for current runtime's digest will be identified
-   b) Using (2.a)'s digest value, `GET /v2/<repository>/manifests/<digest>` will be used to infer platform specific manifest
+   2) Using (2.a)'s digest value, `GET /v2/<repository>/manifests/<digest>` will be used to infer platform specific manifest
 3) Identify configuration blob and layer blobs digests from (2)
 4) Download all blobs using `GET /v2/<repository>/blobs/<digest>` (if blobs are tar.gzip, they will be gzip extracted)
 5) From artifacts downloaded representative image tarball will be created.